Homeless veterans in the United States: Historical

-Risk Factors
+Risk factors

 According to a study in 2014, veterans are slightly more likely than non-veterans to be homeless; 9.7% of the general population are veterans, but 12.3% of the homeless population are veterans.
 These risk factors were found by using the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA).
 This is the first systemic review to summarize research on risk factors for US veterans experiencing homelessness.
 They evaluated thirty-one studies from 1987 through 2014.
 The risk factors that are most common among this population are substance abuse disorders and poor mental health, followed by low income and other income related issues, a lack of support from family and friends, or weak social networks.

-Supportive Housing for Veterans Compared to Non-Veterans
+Supportive housing for veterans compared to non-veterans

 The needs between veterans and non-veterans experiencing homelessness can differ.
 A study was implemented by the Collaborative Initiative to Help End Chronic Homelessness (CICH) in 2004 by the Interagency Council on Homelessness.
 They used eleven sites around the United States tracked data for one year by comparing 162 chronically homeless veterans to 388 chronically homeless non-veterans.

 Both groups were enrolled in a national supported housing initiative over a one-year period and several differences were noted.
 The first was that the veterans tended to be from an older age group, identified as male, and were more likely to have completed high school.
 While in enrolled in supported housing, the mental health of both groups improved through mental health services offered.
 However, veterans were reported to make greater use of the outpatient mental health services compared to non-veterans.
 Both groups also gradually reduced the use of health services once housing was obtained, therefore, this suggests that the program is effective in reducing clinical needs among chronically homeless of adults in general.